 Stock Warrant and Call Option are derivatives of a stock.
 Both are investment securities that an investor can use to generate a profit or leverage in an investment portfolio.
 These act as a right but not an obligation for the holder to buy the underlying asset at a certain price before the expiration.
-However, there is one big difference between warrant vs call option.
+However, there is one big difference between the warrant vs call option.
 Warrants are issued directly by the company, while the call option is a contract between two investors.
-There are more differences between warrant vs call option, but those we will discuss later in the article.
+There are more differences between the warrant vs call option, but those we will discuss later in the article.

 Benefits of Warrant

 A company might issue stock warrants to attract more investors.
 For a company, a warrant is the source of potential capital in the future when it is looking to raise additional capital without offering other bonds or stocks.

 Companies also seek warrants as a potential funding source that can keep them afloat in grave situations such as bankruptcy.
 Thus, it is a good capitalization option for start-ups or if the company is nearing bankruptcy.
 Further, some organizations also release warrants to gain goodwill, as convincing investors to pay $50 for a warrant is easy than asking them to buy a $500 share.

 It gives investors a chance to buy the shares at a lower price without investing too much.
 For example, Company A issues bonds of the face value of $200 with a warrant $10 warrant, which will expire after five years.
 Now, the investor can buy the stock of Company A anytime within five years.
 They will benefit if the price of the stock is greater than $10.

 A call option is less risky than buying a share as they do not require the same investment as purchasing the stock.
 There are various strategies that expert traders can apply to minimize downside risks.
 Options traders do not indulge in too much fundamental research simply because options are extremely short-term trading instruments.
 Therefore, technical research comes in handy.